 - Be a U.S. Citizen or Permanent Resident (i.e. possess a green card)

-- Apply for and receive need-based support through the Office of Financial Aid
+- Apply for and receive need-based support through the Office of Financial Aid for the current year

 How do I apply?

 Step one: Register your internship in LSA Engage.
 Guidance for this process can be found on the LSA Hub Internships page.